- When to Submit Reserve Requests

 We use Adobe Acrobat Exchange to convert file formats to Portable Document Format (PDF).
 We accept the most popular word processing, spreadsheet, and image formats.
 We have had successful experience converting WordPerfect, Word, PowerPoint, Excel, and Lotus.
 Other file formats may require trial and error, but we are willing to work with you.

-If your reserve course list includes items which are available online through the Library Catalog, we will provide the same link that is provided in the Library Catalog.
-We will not accept photocopies of electronic materials available through the Library Catalog, or convert them to PDF for electronic reserves.
+If your reserve course list includes items which are available online through QuickSearch, we will provide the same link that is provided in QuickSearch.
+We will not accept photocopies of electronic materials available through QuickSearch, or convert them to PDF for electronic reserves.

 Personal Web pages

-We will link to your personal Web page from your course reserve listing in the Library Catalog.
+We will link to your personal Web page from your course reserve listing in QuickSearch.
 Web pages will not reside on the Libraries' server.
-They will be accessible in the Library Catalog only under "RESERVES" by searching under instructor's name, course name, and course number.
+They will be accessible in QuickSearch only under "Course Reserves" by searching under instructor's name, course name, or course number.
 Any passwords you may have instituted will be in effect once students reach your Web page.
 Email the title of your page and its URL as an item entry on the "Reserve Request Form" you submit to your local library.
 Links to personal Web pages are deleted at the end of the semester in which the course is taught.

 Special Collections & University Archives are not covered by this policy or the procedures it governs.
 Instructors are encouraged to consult SC&UA librarians or archivists if they would like to have SC&UA materials made available for their courses